ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 ![img12](Figures/12.jpg)

 ## Summary
 In this learning path, we enhanced an Android application to capture and process camera images using OpenCV.
 First, we integrated the OpenCV library into our Android project.
 Then, we requested and handled camera permissions to ensure the app could access the device’s camera.
 Afterward, we set up the JavaCameraView to capture real-time frames from the camera.
 We declared and initialized Mat objects to store and process camera frames.
-Also, we detected the device’s current orientation and applied the necessary rotation to ensure the camera preview appears correctly oriented.
 Finally, we implemented adaptive thresholding using OpenCV’s Imgproc.adaptiveThreshold to process the camera frames when a CheckBox is checked.

-By following these steps, we successfully created an Android application that captures real-time images from the camera, processes them using OpenCV, and displays the processed images, demonstrating both image rotation handling and adaptive thresholding.
+By following these steps, we successfully created an Android application that captures real-time images from the camera, processes them using OpenCV, and displays the processed images, demonstrating adaptive thresholding.